 How To Get To The City From Darwin Airport

-There is a 24-hour shuttle bus service that operates between the airport and the main accommodation options around the city which will set you back around $30 for a return ticket.
-You just might need to wait a little while for it.
+A 24-hour shuttle bus service operates between the airport and the main accommodation options around the city.
+It will set you back around $30 for a return ticket, but you might need to wait a little while for the bus to become available.

-Alternatively, taxis are always an option with a couple of taxi companies servicing Darwin.
+Alternatively, taxis and ride-sharing services like Uber are also good options, with the added benefit of taking you directly where you want to go.
 As a rough estimate, it’ll cost you about $25-$35 for a one-way trip between the airport and the city.

 How To Get Around Darwin

 My best suggestion for getting around Darwin’s CBD and Waterfront precincts is just to get outside and walk.